rob0101/trader/README.md

 # Requirements:
-## - you need to be an Amber Electric customer
+### - you need to be an Amber Electric customer
-## - use Home Assistant
+### - use Home Assistant
-## - have sensors for your own Amber buy and sell prices
+### - have sensors for your own Amber buy and sell prices
-## - have a Sigenergy home battery system with modbus enabled
+### - have a Sigenergy home battery system with modbus enabled
-## - have the TypQxQ "Sigenergy-Local-Modbus" integration installed
+### - have the TypQxQ "Sigenergy-Local-Modbus" integration installed
-## - be confident to have a go and assume all the risks of installing the files provided
+### - be confident to have a go and assume all the risks of installing the files provided

 This collection of files provides tools to help run automated trading of electricity, e.g. sell from the battery at specific rates when price thresholds are crossed.

-# Installation
+## Installation

+### Install trader.yaml in a "packages" directory

 The trader.yaml file contains all the helpers needed to configure how you want to buy/sell electricity with Amber.